martiningram/martiningram.github.io/_posts/2020-11-10-vi-with-good-covariances.md

 inference methods.
 In this post, I'll talk a bit about this approach and my experience of implementing it in JAX.

-The paper is very well written and provides proofs that I haven't yet worked through in detail, so I won't talk about those in this post.
+The paper provides proofs that I haven't yet worked through in detail, so I won't talk about the paper's derivations in this post.
 Instead, I want to highlight a key result that's useful for ADVI.
 That result is the following posterior covariance estimate: